ballerina-attic/module-bigquery/README.md

 Download the Ballerina [distribution](https://ballerina.io/downloads/).

 ## Working with Bigquery Endpoint remote functions
 All the remote functions return valid responses or errors.
 If the remote function successfully completes, then the requested resource is returned.
-If not, an error is returned.
+If not, an 'error' is returned.

 Create a Bigquery Client endpoint to use the Bigquery Endpoint.
 ```ballerina